 Want to brew better coffee?
-Here is some helpful tips and ratios that will go a long way in helping your coffee game.
+Here are some helpful tips and ratios that will go a long way in helping your coffee game.

 THINGS YOU WILL NEED: